Dimitris-Kagkelaris/parallel-image-processor/README.md

 * **Frontend–Dispatcher Command IPC** — The frontend communicates with the dispatcher through two pipes and `SIGUSR1`.
 When the frontend receives a command, it parses and validates it, then sends the corresponding command ID and any required arguments through the command pipe.
 It then sends `SIGUSR1` to notify the dispatcher that a command is available and waits for the appropriate response.
 The dispatcher handles the signal by setting a flag, processes the pending command before continuing its worker loop, and sends any requested response back to the frontend through the response pipe.

 * **Process Creation and Parent-Death Handling** — Processes are created using `fork()` followed by `execv()`: the frontend creates the dispatcher, and the dispatcher creates worker processes.
-Each child configures `prctl(PR_SET_PDEATHSIG, SIGTERM)` so that it receives `SIGTERM` if its parent process dies.
-This creates a parent-child lifetime chain from the frontend to the dispatcher and from the dispatcher to the workers.
+On Linux, each child additionally configures `prctl(PR_SET_PDEATHSIG, SIGTERM)` so that it receives `SIGTERM` if its parent process dies.
+This Linux-specific safeguard is compiled only when `__linux__` is defined; other Unix-like systems use the explicit shutdown handling described below.

-* **Application Shutdown** — If the user exits through the frontend, terminating the frontend causes the dispatcher to receive `SIGTERM`, which in turn causes its workers to terminate.
-When all jobs are completed normally, the dispatcher exits successfully; the frontend receives `SIGCHLD`, checks the dispatcher's exit status, and then exits as well.
+* **Application Shutdown** — When the user enters `exit` or standard input reaches EOF, the frontend sends `SIGTERM` to the dispatcher and waits for it with `waitpid()`.
+The dispatcher handles `SIGTERM` by terminating and reaping its workers before exiting.
+This explicit cleanup works across Unix-like systems.
+When all jobs are completed normally, the dispatcher cleans up its workers and exits successfully; the frontend receives `SIGCHLD`, checks the dispatcher's exit status, and then exits as well.

 ## Limitations

+* **Unexpected Parent Termination** — Automatic parent-death signals are available only on Linux.
+On other Unix-like systems, abrupt termination that bypasses explicit cleanup (such as killing the frontend with `SIGKILL`) can leave child processes running.

 * **Busy-Waiting Dispatcher** — While workers are busy, the dispatcher repeatedly checks their non-blocking acknowledgement pipes, causing it to consume CPU even when there is no work for it to perform.
-A future implementation could use `poll()` or `ppoll()` to block until either a worker acknowledgement or frontend command becomes available.
+A future implementation could use POSIX `poll()` or `pselect()` to block until either a worker acknowledgement or frontend command becomes available.

 * **Job Granularity** — Jobs currently contain a fixed maximum of 1024 pixels.
 The packet size can be overridden at compile time using `-DPACKET_SIZE=<value>`.
 The optimal job size depends on the workload and should ultimately be determined through benchmarking.